 IPVanish, which claims to be the fastest VPN for torrenting, allows P2P activity on all servers and keeps no logs of user activity.
 The app will automatically connect you to the server with the least latency in the country of your choosing.
 DNS leak protection is built in, as is a kill switch.
 No activity logs are stored on the company’s servers.
 The company is US-based, but that shouldn’t pose too much of a problem for torrenters.
 All of the servers use shared IPs.

 About half of StrongVPN’s servers are compatible with OpenVPN, but the L2TP and SSTP options should work as well.
 Just don’t use PPTP, which is fundamentally not secure.
 No logs are stored and speeds are decent, though we don’t care much for the user interface.
 A kill switch can be toggled on in the settings.
 DNS leak protection works fine when tested, but just to be sure it might be a good idea to disable IPv6.

 Read our full review of StrongVPN here.

-VALUE OFFER: StrongVPN has a 41% discount on their 12 month plan and a 7 day money back guarantee.
-You can get an extra 15% here on top of that if you add the code ‘SAVE15’ at checkout.
+VALUE OFFER: StrongVPN has a 42% discount on their annual plan and a 30 day money back guarantee, so you can try the service risk free.